ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Ladles Should Bead Newspapers.

-pers.

-It is a great mistake In female .edu­
+great mistake In female .edu­
 cation to keep a young lady&#x27;s time and
 attention devoted to only fashionable
 literature of the day.
 If you would